-Let’s start from the beginning – there is a photo competition in Warsaw organised by the Bureau of the city’s promotion.
+Let’s start from the beginning – there was a photo competition in Warsaw organised by the Bureau of the city’s promotion.
 It is simple: take a selfie with Chopin, hashtag it: #selfiewithchopin #contest and wait for the results.
-It lasts until May 14th (2017), but there are Chopin themed multimedia that you can enjoy all the time.
+It ended on May 14th, 2017, but there are Chopin themed multimedia that you can enjoy all the time.
 As you can see on my Facebook fun page, I do it quite often.
 But then, why do we like the Chopin’s music so much?
 And was he French or Polish?
 These are genuine questions some tourists asked me at the playing musical benches.

 First of all, the multimedia.
 Downloading app Selfie with Chopin will give you access to some info on his bio and music.
 Then, there is another app called Chopin in Warsaw.
 It will provide you with some old views of Warsaw, so you could really see Frederic Chopin’s Warsaw.
 What is more, you can access not just some old photos, but there are a few Augmented Reality stops.
 For example, at the Czapski/Krasiński Palace on Krakowskie Przedmieście St. you will find a view of the composer’s drawing room.
 BTW, that was his last address in Warsaw before he left the city in 1830, and he created there both of his piano concertos.